JeffDeCola/my-verilog-examples/README.md

   * [priority-arbiter](https://github.com/JeffDeCola/my-systemverilog-examples/tree/master/sequential-logic/arbiters/priority-arbiter)

-     _Allowing one device access to a shared resource (Taking in N device requests, granting access to only one)._
+     _Allowing one device access to a shared resource (Taking in N device requests, granting access to only one).
+Using if-then-else statements._

 * MEMORY